lionelmace/ibmcloud-labs/labs/Lab Kubernetes - Orchestrate your docker containers/README.md

 # Step 6 - Build and Push the application container

 1. Log in to the private Container Registry of Bluemix.
-Only required if you haven't `bx login` before.
+Only required if you haven't `ibmcloud login` before.
     ```
-    bx cr login
+    ibmcloud cr login
     ```
-    > `bx cr login` is a wrapper for `docker login` , it is only needed to log your local docker daemon into the registry, which enables you to push/pull images.
+    > `ibmcloud cr login` is a wrapper for `docker login` , it is only needed to log your local docker daemon into the registry, which enables you to push/pull images.

 1. To create the namespace of your image registry
     ```
-    bx cr namespace-add <YOUR-NAMESPACE-NAME>
+    ibmcloud cr namespace-add <YOUR-NAMESPACE-NAME>
     ```

 1. If you forgot the namespace for your image registry, run the command.
     ```
-    bx cr namespace-list
+    ibmcloud cr namespace-list
     ```

 1. Build a Docker image that includes the app files of the directory.